-The United States is the world’s largest economy and has the world’s third-largest population with a GDP of over $15 trillion and a population of more than 310 million people.
-The resulting per capita GDP of over $48,000 is among the highest for the world’s major developed economies.
+The United States is holds the world’s most attractive consumer market, with a GDP of over $16 trillion and a population of more than 317 million people, resulting in a per capita GDP that is among the highest for the world’s major developed economies ($51,371 as of 2012).
 The U.S. market is diverse in consumer tastes and has a range of income levels, thus permitting success for a wide variety of goods and services.
 Whether it be a computer or other electronic device, a movie or a song, a large passenger airplane, or oil drilling equipment, trends in global markets often start in the United States.
 Brands are not considered truly global until they penetrate the U.S. market.

 In addition, the United States has entered into free trade agreements with 20 other countries, providing access to more than 425 million more customers for U.S. goods and services.
-For the complete list of agreements, see http://www.ustr.gov/trade-agreements/free-trade-agreements.
+For the complete list of agreements, click here.

 Businesses operating in small markets in other countries can become large, dynamic firms in the United States.
 Large companies operating abroad can grow even more in the United States.